Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 Module allows users to configure their Gravatar options (default image, and rating filter) through content editor.
 User profile block component takes datasource item that implements _UserProfileBlockRenderingDatasource_ template.

 ## Usage instructions

+### Login with Github account
+1. Open up browser and navigate to https://www.hackback.localhost/
+2. Click on login link on the top menu, this will redirect to Github login page, you can configure other IDPs inside this file ./src/pages/api/auth[...nextauth].ts
+3. After filling your github credintials, you will be logged in within the site

+### Configuring secured pages within Sitecore CMS
+This module allow content authors to lock down specific pages or entire path behind login , to configure that follow these steps:
+1. Open up browser and navigate to https://cm.hackback.localhost/sitecore/shell , login with admin/b
+2. Inside content Editor, navigate to /sitecore/content/HackBack/www/Settings/Security Maps folder, right click and create item of template SecuredPages
+3. In "Path of the secured page" field, type in the path/s (or regularExpression/s) you want to lock behind login, you can enter multiple lines
+4. in "login Redirect Url" type in "/api/auth/signin"
+5. Save and publish
+6. To test the previously configured secure path/s, Navigate to https://www.hackback.localhost/, make sure you are logged off
+7. Then navigate to the path you configured previously, you should be redirect back to login page Make sure you created dummy page that match the path you configured

 >⟹ Provide documentation about your module, how do the users use your module, >where are things located, what do the icons mean, are there any secret >shortcuts etc.
 >
 >Include screenshots where necessary.
 You can add images to the `./images` .>folder and then link to them from your documentation: